mdsaklainraza/Mobile_Sales_Dashboard/README.md

 Customer Ratings: Offers a breakdown of customer satisfaction levels, providing a view into product performance and quality.

+Month-to-Date (MTD) and Quarterly Analysis: The MTD and quarterly views allow for quick performance checks during the month or quarter, making it easier to track progress against targets and make adjustments in real time

 This dashboard aids in tracking key metrics in real-time, understanding customer preferences, and identifying high-performing regions, helping to drive targeted marketing and inventory planning strategies.